 A modern organization depends on its sophisticated high-performance network, and so traffic monitoring and analysis have become everyday duties.
-On any given day, your smoothly-flowing network might be roiled by failing hardware, badly configured systems, bandwidth hogs, distributed denial of service attacks, phishing campaigns, botnets, and congestion due to social media and non-business apps.
+Your smoothly-flowing network might be roiled by failing hardware, badly configured systems, bandwidth hogs, and congestion due to social media and non-business apps.
+Traffic flows can also indicate distributed denial of service attacks, phishing campaigns, botnets, and anomalous activity cause by advanced persistent threats.
+Brute force password cracking attempts, data interception and modification, and “man in the middle attack” activity can also be identified by traffic monitoring.

 Monitoring the network and analyzing traffic provides early warnings of anomalies, as well as the tools to diagnose and troubleshoot reliability and performance issues, including congestion problems, hardware glitches, and security incidents.
 Monitoring and analysis also provides the insight needed for long-range network planning.